How to Fix a Vacuum Cleaner: DIY Solutions That Actually Work

 - How to Remove Pet Hair From Clothing

-But don’t worry just yet.
+But don't worry just yet.
 The longevity of an average vacuum cleaner can stretch from 10 to 20 years.
-However, owners have a tendency to get rid of their vacuum cleaner before its “expiration date” because 1) it broke down due to improper use or lack of maintenance or 2) a top rated vacuum cleaners sounds sexier with a hundred more functionalities (a little exaggeration won’t hurt right?).
+However, owners have a tendency to get rid of their vacuum cleaner before its "expiration date" because 1) it broke down due to improper use or lack of maintenance or 2) a top-rated vacuum cleaner sounds sexier with a hundred more functionalities (a little exaggeration won't hurt, right?).

 If you are someone who cherishes your things and does not like to spend money on unnecessary purchases, then you've come to the right place.

-In this article, I will walk you through some common symptoms, diagnosis, and how to fix a vacuum cleaner.
+In this article, I will walk you through some common symptoms, diagnosis, and vacuum cleaner troubleshooting steps, showing you exactly how to fix a vacuum cleaner using simple DIY methods.

-You are in the middle of your weekly cleaning chore and suddenly, the vacuum does not start or it won’t suck up any bread crumbs from last night’s dinner.
+You are in the middle of your weekly cleaning chore and suddenly, your vacuum won't turn on or it won't suck up any bread crumbs from last night's dinner.

-Don’t rush just yet to the conclusion that what you were working with is a broken vacuum.
+Don't jump to the conclusion that you're dealing with a broken vacuum.
 Stop for a moment, take a deep breath, and ask yourself this:

 ➜ RELATED: 50 Cleaning Tips & Tricks to Make Your Home Shine

-First and foremost, verify whether your vacuum is correctly plugged in or not.
+First and foremost, make sure your vacuum is plugged in correctly

 If yes, but the vacuum remains at a standstill, double check the electrical socket with another device to see if the power is working.